redsgn/FancyProject/README.md

 # FancyProject
-This is a test project to demo
+This is a test project to demo how to use Git, Github, and maybe even show some HTML/CSS.